 How Can I Get GEHA Coverage for Detox and Rehab?

-There are many different ways in which you can obtain GEHA coverage, these include:
+There are many different ways in which you can obtain GEHA coverage, including for rehabs that accept GEHA Insurance these include:

-From Health Insurance Marketplace – You can apply for coverage on the marketplace online, you can also apply by phone or in-person by visiting a trained counselor in your community for information.
+From the ACA Health Insurance Marketplace – You can apply for coverage on the marketplace online, you can also apply by phone or in person by visiting a trained counselor in your community for information.
 You can also complete a paper application and mail it in.

 Through your Work – You can also contact your agency’s personnel office and inform them of the plan you are interested in.
 They may then direct you to enroll online using the company’s preferred method.

 Once you have decided to get help, the first thing you need to do is determine what benefits are available to you based on your insurance plan.
-You can contact us today via phone or by filling out the form to let us help you get the process started.
+You can contact us today via phone for fully confidential and no-cost insurance verification.
 No one should ignore receiving treatment for alcohol and drug addiction, or mental health disorders because of financial reasons; not when GEHA has plans and benefits to help you get the help you need.

 If you or a loved one are struggling with alcohol or drugs, please don’t hesitate to reach out for a confidential call that can explain your options and find you the right treatment for your needs.
 Give yourself a break, and call today!